 One of the most important factors in a successful evaluation process is ensuring that appraisers understand the rubric they are using to evaluate their staff.
 With appraisal analysis, a district or school leader can view evaluation data at different levels and drill in and out of the data to help them identify skew and areas they might need to address.
 This will ultimately assist in identifying coaching needs for both evaluators and teachers.

-Make sure you are set up for success!
-See how to connect your evaluation documents to the framework to maximize your Analysis results.
+See how to connect your evaluation documents to the framework to create Analysis results.
+Questions must be connected to the dimensions of a framework, such as T-TESS.

 To access Appraisal Analysis, navigate to Strive, then select Appraisal Analysis under the Reports tab.

 Select the Detailed Analysis option to generate a detailed report, or learn more about using the document summary feature.